Murray out, Federer cruises at Cincinnati

 Neither player could hold serve in the opening five games of the second set but Chardy held firm to go up 4-2 and never looked back in the 98-minute match.

-The 25-year-old took full advantage of Murray's less-than-potent serve and unforced errors to post his first win against the Scotsman in five attempts.
+The 25-year-old took full advantage of Murray's less-than-potent serve and unforced errors for his first win against the Scotsman in five attempts.

 "I didn't serve particularly well.
 I got broken three times in the second set, which isn't good enough.
 I broke him a couple of times in the second," said Murray.